Click on the question for answer

-Ovatel has been researched and tested and is 95% accurate when used and interpreted correctly.
+According to the FDA, Ovatel has been researched and demonstrates a 98% accuracy when used and interpreted correctly.

-No, there are no side effects to the Ovatel scope.
-This monitor is 100% safe and natural and uses your own saliva.
-Since you do not ingest or inhale anything, there are no side effects to endure.
+No, there are no side effects associated with the Ovatel scope.
+This monitor is 100% safe and natural because it uses your own saliva.
+Since you do not ingest or inhale anything, there can be no side effects.

 You can use Ovatel any time and any day.
-You will want to wait 1-2 hours after eating, drinking, smoking, or brushing your teeth to get a good saliva sample.
+You will want to wait 1-2 hours after eating, drinking, smoking, or brushing your teeth to get an accurate and reliable saliva sample.

 Yes, sometimes you can get results that are misleading.
 You can get incorrect results if: